Category Archives For Sports

 Corey and I finally made it to the “Rolling Rally”.
 The Alewife T station parking garage was full, and we couldn’t find any decent on-street parking in the area.
 We ended up parking on a random side street in Arlington and then walking to the Alewife T station… not a bad walk, maybe 10 minutes or so.

-The Crowds The crowds were absolutely the biggest I’ve ever seen in Boston.
+The crowds were absolutely the biggest I’ve ever seen in Boston.
 There was a veritable sea of bodies flowing down Cambridge Street after the Duck Boats passed.
-And that was just towards the end part of the parade route - we didn’t even go up to see the crowds near the beginning at Fenway, or the middle near the Common.
+And that was just towards the end part of the parade route – we didn’t even go up to see the crowds near the beginning at Fenway, or the middle near the Common.
 There were a few places where you could get close enough to see clearly, but for the most part, the crowd was 6-8 people deep.
 I had to hold my camera up as high as I could to take any decent photos most of the time.
 There were a few drunks to be seen, but by and large the crowd was quite orderly.
+By the way, if you’re drunk, don’t drive to avoid DUI charges.
+But in case it’s too late, you can get the help of Tucson DUI Defense Lawyer.
 We witnessed several morons climbing on the bases of the Longfellow Bridge at various locations, and also some kayakers getting right in the path of the Duck Boats as they were traveling through water under the Longfellow.
-Other than that, however, there were no fights, no vandalism, no police intervention necessary - at least as far as I could see.
+Other than that, however, law on punitive damages were no fights, no vandalism, no police intervention necessary – at least as far as I could see.

 ppp||ppp